 Big Sky is a community park that is home to the Luke Damon Sports complex, a multi-purpose athletic facility.
 The park also features an off-leash dog area, playground, picnic shelters, and a BMX track that is run by Bend BMX.

 A phased design plan evaluated current park use and planned future projects in the park that would improve connectivity and safety, increase accessibility, and offer additional recreation opportunities.
 The plan also included a new bike park.
 The bike park was designed in collaboration with community partners and will have elements for riders of all skill levels from beginner to professional.
-All the improvements will be built in two phases.

 Additional bike features will be built in the second phase.
 They will include a slopestyle terrain park with start tower and a sessions zone.

 Initially, all bike features were planned to be built in the second phase of construction.
 In an effort to bring some of the bike park features to the community sooner, BPRD applied for and was awarded a grant through the Bend Sustainability Fund!
 The Bend Sustainability Fund invests in projects that protect, steward, and create sustainable recreational resources and outdoor experiences in Bend’s backyard.

 Located at the corner of Hamby and Neff Roads at 21690 NE Neff Rd.

 Property Taxes, System Development Charges and Bend Sustainability Fund grant